 If it looks like a greenish black poop, that’s called meconium.
 It’s filled with all the materials that your baby ingested while he/she was still inside your womb, like amniotic fluid, water, etc. It’s completely normal and will only last for a few days and will transition to regular, smelly newborn poop.

-Others would recommend applying coconut oil, vaseline, petroleum jelly or olive oil on your baby’s bum BEFORE they poop this out so it would be easy to clean after.
+Others would recommend applying coconut oil, vaseline, petroleum jelly or organic olive oil on your baby’s bum BEFORE they poop this out so it would be easy to clean after.

 Should I cover the umbilical cord and put it inside the diaper?